stackmodel/mem0-memory-agent/readme.md

 2. Conversable Agent (AutoGen):

-The ConversableAgent is a custom AI model that handles the generation of responses.
 The Agent is configured to use a specific model (gemini-1.5-flash-latest) and operates in a "never" human input mode, meaning it doesn't ask for further clarifications from users directly, but provides responses based on prior interactions.

 3. Streamlit for Frontend: